-- Limited availability of untreated corn seed, and there are limited untreated varieties and maturities offered. - Untreated seed orders adds complexity to seed demand planning for the seed industry and therefore orders for untreated seed must be made even earlier - Untreated seed must be ordered in sept/oct of the previous year.
-However, the ability to switch maturities, hybrid varieties or from grain to silage closer to the planting season depending on conditions adds extreme complexity for the seed industry. - More times than not farmers are looking to switch maturities or hybrids depending on how the growing season is closer to planting time - That flexibility is not available for untreated seeds
+- There is limited availability of untreated corn seed, and there are limited untreated varieties and maturities offered. - Untreated seed orders add complexity to seed demand planning for the seed industry and therefore orders for untreated seed must be made even earlier. - Untreated seed must be ordered in Sept/Oct of the previous year.
+However, the ability to switch maturities, hybrid varieties or from grain to silage closer to the planting season depending on conditions adds extreme complexity for the seed industry. - It is relatively common for farmers to need to switch maturities or hybrids depending on growing season conditions. - That flexibility is not available when a farmer purchases untreated seeds. - Adding a fungicide-only or non-neonic treated seed option would create exponential complexity within seed industry since seed production is a multistep and multiyear process. - GE technologies require the application of an insecticide to protect industry traits, therefore some trait seeds would not be available in a fungicide-only treatment. - Limiting seed options for VT farmers would put them at a disadvantage in terms of having options and flexibility in seed performance, seed choices, and makes it more difficult for farmers to adapt to climate change. - Untreated soybean seed is slightly more common with higher sales in VT. - Soybean is more likely to be treated downstream by an in-state seed dealer who is certified to apply a pesticide to the seed. - Planting a seed without insecticide treatment is considered a liability. - Crop insurance premiums could increase because of the increase in perceived risk to the crop. - Fungicide-only treated seeds are difficult to obtain. - There are no price savings for untreated seeds. - Diamide (neonicotinoid alternative) treated seeds are available and commonly/exclusively used in Canada because of regulations. - Diamide treated seeds are more expensive than neonicotinoid treated seeds - Diamide relative toxicity to bees is less than neonicotinoids, but toxicity to aquatic invertebrates is similar - o i.e. Fortenza (cyantraniliprole) registered in 2015 - o i.e. Lumivia (chlorantraniliprole) registered in 2016 - Cimegra is an alternative insecticide (active ingredient broflanilide) that is recently available as in-furrow treatment for soil insects in field crops. - \circ $\,$ 20-26 day after plant protection - The majority of planters used do not have the capability to make this type of application since the introduction of treated seed. - \circ $\;$ This insecticide has toxicity to bees similar to the neonicotinoids.

-- Adding a fungicide-only or non-neonic treated seed option would create exponential complexity within seed industry since seed production is a multistep and multiyear process - Limiting seed options for VT farmers would put them at a disadvantage in terms of having options and flexibility in seed performance, seed choices, and makes it more difficult for farmers to adapt to climate change. - Untreated soybean seed is slightly more common with higher sales in VT - Soybean is more likely to be treated downstream - Planting a seed without insecticide treatment is considered a liability - Crop insurance premiums would increase because of the increase in perceived risk to the crop - Fungicide-only treated seeds are virtually impossible to purchase - There are no price savings for untreated seeds - Diamide (neonicotinoid alternative) treated seeds are available and commonly/exclusively used in Canada because of regulations - o Diamide treated seeds are more expensive than neonicotinoid treated seeds - Diamide relative toxicity to bees is less than neonicotinoids, but toxicity to aquatic invertebrates is similar - i.e. Fortenza (cyantraniliprole) registered in 2015 - i.e. Lumivia (chlorantraniliprole) registered in 2016 - Cimegra is an alternative insecticide (active ingredient broflanilide) that is recently available as in-furrow treatment for soil insects in field crops. - 20-26 day after plant protection - Majority of planters used do not have capability to make this type of application since the introduction of treated seed. - (C) Economic impact from crop loss as compared to crop yield when neonicotinoid treated article seeds are used
+(C) Economic impact from crop loss as compared to crop yield when neonicotinoid treated article seeds are used